 The total populations for Gila and Pinal Counties are listed in Table 2: Gila & Pinal County Populations by Place.
 Table 3: Population, Land Area, & Density, illustrates the population growth by density by year.
 As the American Community Survey 1-year estimates are not provided for small communities, the Arizona Office of Economic Opportunities population estimates were used for single year estimates in Table 3 instead.
 All other estimates are based on the latest 5-year ACS data.
-While the population growth in Gila County has been minimal, approximately 4% since 2000, Pinal County's population growth has been significant, increasing nearly 234% over the same time period.
+While the population growth in Gila County has been minimal, approximately 4.3 percent since 2000, Pinal County's population growth has been significant, increasing over 144 percent over the same period.